tranhelen/tranhelen/_drafts/2016-12-05-carvingalife.md

 This may seem a little bit silly.
 I would have rolled my eyes at the idea of doing this just a couple of years ago.
 I completed it anyway and have been realigning my daily actions and long-term goals to it ever since.

-I've since stopped doing things which fell outside of this value-set.
+I've since stopped doing things which fell outside of this value set.
 It's given me a sense of peace and understanding of where I fit and I feel more confident in the direction I'm heading.
 A few hours for a few years of clarity is a fair trade.